lmcrean/odyssey-docs/Readme.md

-# Moments - React
+# 1. PROJECT 5: React Frontend

-## Project description
+# 2. Features

-Moments is a social media platform.
-It has been designed for its users to share their life's moments.
-The application consists of the React app and an API.
-Welcome to the React front end project section.
+# 3. User Experience

-## User stories
+## 3.1.
+User stories

 | Category  | as      | I want to                      | so that I can                                                                                    | UI components                                |
 | --------- | ------- | ------------------------------ | ------------------------------------------------------------------------------------------------ | -------------------------------------------- |